-Scroll through the pictures to see different Longarm quilting designs; edge to edge (E2E) or custom quilting.
+Scroll through the pictures to see different Longarm quilting designs.
+More quilts can be found on the custom quilting page.

 Picking Up the Pieces 1 and 2